chris-kremer/chris-kremer.github.io/projects/working-age-population-dashboard.md

   <div class="popdash__section-gap" aria-hidden="true"></div>

   <p class="popdash__followup">
     Working population does not automatically translate into economic prowess.
 In 2025 the US accounted for less than a quarter of China's population while accounting for a similar share of the world's economic output.
-Here is how the assumed population dynamics could manifest in economic indicators:
+Still, population is a significant determinant of GDP and we can use the assumptions we made on population dynamics to infer economic output in the future.
+This of course relies on highly uncertain projections about future per capita growth rates that can themselves be dependent on the size of the population.
+The striking result is not the specifics, but the robustness of the results when changing growth expectations within realistic bounds:
   </p>

   <div class="popdash__economic-gap" aria-hidden="true"></div>